Skip links

 No Bake Oreo Cheesecake usually comes out in my house after a simple, warm dinner, often on a Friday night when everyone is a little tired.
 I’m Chef Thomas, and most of the time I cut it into modest squares so people can decide if they want a second piece.
 Sometimes I’ll serve it straight from the pan at the table, so it feels relaxed and easy.

 Most often, I serve it chilled and firm from the fridge, with a small dessert plate and a regular dinner fork.
-If there are guests, I might add a light drizzle of chocolate or a little extra crushed cookie on top, but I don’t fuss with piping or fancy decorations.
-For a heavier meal, like a slow cooked roast, I keep the portions smaller so the plate still feels balanced.
+If there are guests, I might add a light drizzle of chocolate or extra crushed cookies, but I don’t fuss with fancy decorations.
+For a richer dessert spread, I love pairing these with homemade chocolate turtles so the plate feels balanced.

 • Hot coffee or decaf